jrsharp/jrsharp.github.io/pages/pinhoti.md

 someone.
 Enjoy the Pinhoti!

 I have thoroughly enjoyed my several hikes along the GA Pinhoti and look forward to an opprotunity to hike the AL portion as well.
-Someday, I would even like to through-hike the entire Pinhoti.
-I encourage you to check it out if you're ever in the area looking for cool trail.
+Someday, perhaps I'll get to through-hike the entire Pinhoti.
+I encourage you to check it out if you're ever in the area looking for scenic trail with an interesting story.